 When you reach State Pension age, you can:

 - stop working and get your State Pension

-- carry on working and get your State Pension as well
+- continue working and get your State Pension as well

-If you go on working after State Pension age, you don't have to carry on paying National Insurance contributions.
+If you go on working after State Pension age, you don't pay National Insurance contributions.

 You can defer claiming your State Pension for as long as you want.
 If you defer your State Pension claim, you may be able to get extra State Pension when you do claim.